iterative/dvc.org/content/docs/command-reference/import-url.md

 - `--no-exec` - create the import `.dvc` file but don't download `url` (assumes that the data source is valid).
 You can use `dvc update` to finish the operation.

-  This is useful if you need to define the project imports quickly before downloading anything, and everything later (with `dvc update`), or if the target data has been downloaded manually, and you want to "DVCfy" the existing state of the project.
+This is useful if you need to define the project imports quickly before downloading anything, and import everything later (with `dvc update`), or if the target data already exist locally, and you want to "DVCfy" the existing state of the project (see also `dvc commit`).

 - `--desc <text>` - user description of the data (optional).
 This doesn't
   affect any DVC operations.